The Ultimate 3 Days in Madrid ItinerarySpain

 Begin your morning with a visit to the Prado.

-The largest and arguably best art museum in Spain, the Prado is home to an absolutely phenomenal collection of art.
+The largest and one of the best museums in Madrid, the Prado is home to an absolutely phenomenal collection of art.

 If you are the type who wants to see the Louvre in Paris and the Uffizi in Florence, you should absolutely see the Prado during your 3 days in Madrid.